matthewdhanley/jetson-tx2/cuda/1-multiplication/README.md

     }
 }
 ```
+## Tiling
 Next, we will implement the tiling algorithm.
-Here is the new kernel
+Here is the new kernel.
+This brought our average time for 500x500 matrix multiplications down to _32.9 ms_.
+Much better!
+But can we do better yet?
 ``` C
 __global__ void gpu_matrix_mult_two(int *d_M, int *d_N, int *d_P, int m, int n, int k)
 {